sophiya02/GlideStats-Basketball/README.md

 # Basketball-StatsNow
-Basketball StatsNow is a ServiceNow application built using the balldontlie.io API open source project. balldontlie.io is a free API with no signup or key required, so it is easy to installing this application is all that is required.
+Basketball StatsNow is a ServiceNow application built using the balldontlie.io API open source project. balldontlie.io is a free API with no signup or key required, so all you need to do is install this application and get started.

 <img src="https://i.imgur.com/668ZbjN.png" height="280" width="" > <img src="https://i.imgur.com/E2UcBLI.png" height="280" width="" >